Our General Meeting has Guest Speakers nine times a year.

 July: Maureen Bartlett spoke on 'The Book in You'.
 Her presentation was aimed at sharing up-to-date experiences from the time of deciding to write a book through to publishing, the book launch and marketing.

-August: Mrs Preet Chouhan - Customer Care Specialist - Services NSW - will return and speak on 'Preparing for the Seniors Driving Test' - what is involved in the Seniors Driving Test and what we can do to prepare for it.
+August: Mrs Preet Chouhan - Customer Care Specialist - Services NSW spoke on the topic “Preparing for the Seniors Driving Test” - what is involved in the Seniors Driving Test and what we can do to prepare for it.